Fun and easy abstract expressionism art project for kids

 Demonstrate How To Transfer Watercolor Paint using Straw

 This is probably the trickiest part for some children.
-However, this picture shows my preschool-aged daughter being able to this!
-Show kids how to place the straw in watercolor paint and then use their finger to cover the top of the straw.
+However, this picture shows my preschool-aged daughter being able to do this!
+Show kids how to place the straw in watercolor paint and then use their fingers to cover the top of the straw.
 They need to hold their finger on the top and bring the straw over their paper.
 Once they do that, they can let go of their finger and the watercolor should drop out!

 If that is too difficult for your young children, then you can always use these pipettes to help transfer the paint.
 These are great art and science supply to always have on hand for all of your creative projects with kids.